kabiiQ/FBK/PRIVACY.md

 For streaming platforms:

-- Event (video upload or livestream) IDs
+- Event (video upload, livestream, Tweet) unique IDs
 - Event titles, live status, schedule, viewer counts, and any information added in the future which can be displayed in bot messages

 Anime/manga "media list" trackers: